nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 ```

 Basically, `problem_1_table` is a table that contains the (`user_id`, `score`)
 pair for submissions with `problem_id = 1`, and so on.
-Afterwards, we join them
+Afterwards, we join with
-on the `user_id` to produce the table we want.
+them on the `user_id` to produce the table we want.

 In fact, this was our original approach to the problem!
 The website was built
 with Ruby on Rails, and we used a loop in Ruby to loop through all problems and